 Modi’s focus on minimum government maximum governance and SabkA sAth, sabkA vikAs are the foundations of this NishkAma karma awareness.
 It enforces the sense of belonging and awareness among BhAratiyAs that their individual success/action/well-being comes from collective success/action/well-being.

 NishkAma-dAna in this context represents the state support to poor and down-trodden.
 Not every action/profession can result in monetary results.
 There could be many reasons.
 But we cannot condemn a small farmer or daily-laborer or unemployed post-graduate for their poverty.
 The nation as a whole has to offer them a basic level of social security that ensures that no Bharatiya goes hungry, unhealthy or lack an opportunity to succeed.

-Seen from this perspective, we can safely conclude that Sri Narendra Modi is establishing the foundations for a Dharmic Bharat, whose viswarUpa may appear in a decade where Bharat grows to become a $20T economy where Bharatiyas enjoy first-world Human Development Indices with minimum environmental foot print and without compromising on their natural Dharma that is Sanatana Dharma!
+Seen from this perspective, we can safely conclude that Sri Narendra Modi is establishing foundations for a Dharmic Bharat whose viswarUpa may appear in a decade where Bharat grows to become a $20T economy and Bharatiyas get to enjoy first-world Human Development Indices with minimum environmental foot print and without compromising on their natural Dharma that is Sanatana Dharma!